01634 844152

 • Can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication

-Numbers and place value
+Numbers and Place Value

 In the Early Years the children will develop an understanding of patterns, counting and recognition of number.